-Charismatic leadership It is widely accepted in behavioral models of leadership that charismatic leaders are individuals who possess high sensitivity to the environment and followers' needs, articulate an attractive vision for the organization, and inspire subordinates to follow their attitudes and behaviors (Conger and Kanungo 1998; Conger et al. 2000).
-Empirically, previous research on charismatic leadership (e.g., Conger et al. 2000; Shamir et al. 1993) has found that charismatic leaders have a profound influence on followers' attitudes and behavior, ranging from heightened motivation, trust in the leader, low role conflict and ambiguity to performance improvement, and vision for the organization.
+It is widely accepted in behavioral models of leadership that charismatic leaders are individuals who possess high sensitivity to the environment and followers' needs, articulate an attractive vision for the organization, and inspire subordinates to follow their attitudes and behaviors (Conger and Kanungo 1998; Conger, Kanungo, and Menon 2000).
+Empirically, previous research on charismatic leadership (e.g., Conger, Kanungo, and Menon 2000; Shamir, House, and Arthur 1993) has found that charismatic leaders have a profound influence on followers' attitudes and behavior, ranging from heightened motivation, trust in the leader, low role conflict and ambiguity to performance improvement, and inspiration of a collective vision for the organization.
 Followers are more likely to be attracted to, comply with, and internalize charismatic leaders' mission and directives because they regard these charismatic leaders as possessing inspirational qualities (Conger and Kanungo 1998; see also Kelman 1958).

-With respect to potential "us vs. them" feelings of employees towards their corporate headquarters, such feelings are more likely to be dispersed by highly charismatic leaders due to their ability to influence followers' beliefs, attitudes, and behavior.
+With respect to potential "us vs. them" feelings of employees towards their corporate headquarters-a root cause for the development of stereotypes as implied by social identity approach-such feelings are more likely to be dispersed by highly charismatic leaders due to their ability to influence followers' beliefs, attitudes and behavior.
 In other words, highly charismatic leaders are likely to promote a collective organizational sense of belonging while boundaries between the internal groups become less salient.
 We are not aware of theoretical or empirical evidence to suggest that these charisma effects differ markedly if facilitated by leaders at the corporate or sales unit management level.
 Hence we propose the following relationship: